nemonik/hands-on-DevOps-gen2/README.md

      ],
    ```

 If you are using Arch linux, edit `/etc/docker/daemon.json` and add the line.
 I'll update the Ansible at a later date to do this for you.

 The class will also cache all its images into [./image_cache](./image_cache) folder that is empty when you clone the class.
 You can re-install these images into you local Docker cache via

 ```bash
 ~/Development/workspace/hands-on-DevOps-gen2/load_cached_images.sh
 ```

 K3s will pull the images it needs to run directly from docker.io when using the canoncial container image.
 I've provided a Dockerfile in [./k3s-air-gap-image](./k3s-air-gap-image) that will build in the containers.
 The K3s project provides all these images as tar-ball.

 ### 10.3.3.
 Starting the cluster

+Starting the cluster involves a number [Make](https://www.gnu.org/software/make/) rules as decribed earlier.

-We will utilize a container registry for our [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster.
-We do this for two reasons
+We will utilize at least one container registry for our [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) cluster, a private registry and optionally a pull through registry.
+We utilize these registries for essentially two reasons

 1. So, that K3s pulls from this registry vice going directly to docker.io even for our custom container images.
 If you've enabled and configured your Docker to use pull through registry it pull through this registry before making requests of the docker.io registry.
 2. To hold our private container images.

-For our factory to access the registry it will need to be able to resolve it.
-We can utilize entries in our host's `hosts` file.
+For our factory to access either registry it will need to be able to resolve the fully qualified domain name of the registry.
+For our host to do this we will utilize entries in our host's `hosts` file.
 Both OSX and Linux operating systems have this file located at `/etc/hosts`.

 Edit your `/etc/hosts` with `nvim` like so